Legal tips for setting up your new business by We Love Pets Franchise Support Solicitor, Nicola Walker.

 I had the benefit of some very generous people who offered their encouragement, time and resources to help me start up.

-Jo White, founder of We Love Pets has a very cost efficient relationship with Walker Thomas Solicitors.
+Jo White, founder of We Love Pets has a very cost efficient relationship with Walker Rose Solicitors.
 Jo regularly researches the need for such documentation, drafts it and sends the material to my firm pretty much in its final form.
-Walker Thomas Solicitors often only makes a couple of amendment recommendations.
+Walker Rose Solicitors often only makes a couple of amendment recommendations.

-‘Walker Thomas Solicitors is always happy to offer guidance to small or new businesses who have limited means.’
+‘Walker Rose Solicitors is always happy to offer guidance to small or new businesses who have limited means.’

 Do you recommend small business owners identify a law firm to represent them in advance of any issues arising?